JazminRM/aDNA_SummerCourse_UCPH/Exercises/Imputation.md

 bcftools view ${LIGATED} | less -S
 ```

 Take a moment to understand the different fields.

+Questions:
-What does the FORMAT/GP field and the three numbers represent?
+1) What does the FORMAT/GP field and the three numbers represent?

-Question:
-How many imputed sites are there?
+2) How many imputed sites are there?
 How does it compare the number of sites in the reference panel?

 #### Hint (use this command to answer the above questions):
 ```